Former US Attorney Says ‘The GOP Wants To Pick Their Voters’ After Georgia Election Issues

 Former U.S. Attorney Joyce Alene took to Twitter to condemn the election issues experienced in Georgia’s primary election on Tuesday.
-The University of Alabama law professor made a bold claim about the Republican party after a variety of problems came to light when residents in the Peach State went to the polls too cast their votes.
+The University of Alabama law professor made a bold claim about the Republican Party after a variety of problems came to light when residents in the Peach State went to the polls to cast their votes.

 “After watching the election in Georgia today, it’s clear the GOP wants to pick their voters instead of letting the voters pick their leaders,” Alene tweeted.

-Twitter users responded to the attorney’s tweet with nearly 64,000 hitting the like button, and more than 17,400 retweets.
+Twitter users responded to the attorney’s tweet with nearly 64,000 likes and more than 17,400 retweets.
 Plus, almost 700 accounts took the time to reply to her thoughts.

 “At some point, the efforts of the GA Secretary of State to limit voting by reducing polling places has to be a constitutional violation because of the adverse impact upon the right to vote.
 Might also argue that the impact of lost wages for extended waits equates to a poll tax,” wrote one account.